 - Fill the hole with thickened epoxy/adhesive filler.
 Use 404 High-density (preferred) or 406 Colloidal Silica.

 - Install the fasteners with just enough force to hold the hardware in place.
-Allow the epoxy to cure thoroughly before applying load to the hardware.
+Allow the epoxy to cure thoroughly before applying loads to the hardware.

-Bonding hardware goes a step beyond bonding the fasteners only.
+Bonding hardware with epoxy goes a step beyond bonding the fasteners only.
 By bonding the hardware base directly to the surface you further increase hardware load capacity and provide a solid bearing surface for the hardware.
-It also seals the wood underneath, and is a stronger, longer lasting attachment than bonding the fasteners only.
+It also seals the wood underneath and is a stronger, longer lasting attachment than bonding the fasteners only.
 It is especially useful to mount hardware on curved, uneven or un-level surfaces.

-- Prepare the mounting surface and the hardware base for good adhesion.
+- Prepare the mounting surface and the hardware base for good epoxy adhesion.

 - Wet out the oversized hole with epoxy.
-Allow the epoxy to soak into the exposed end grain of the wood (as with faster bonding).
+Allow the epoxy to soak into the exposed end grain of the wood (as with fastener bonding).

 - Coat the bottom contact surface of the hardware with unthickened epoxy.
 Wire brush or sand the wet epoxy into the surface with 50-grit sandpaper.

 - Remove excess epoxy or shape into a fillet.
 Allow the epoxy to cure at least 24 hours before applying load to the hardware.
-Allow more time in cool weather.
+Allow more cure time in cooler weather.